Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

   Enable this toggle to rerun the attribute mapping regardless its change tracking mode.
 Disable the toggle to rerun the mapping only if the manual change tracking mode is not assigned to this mapping.
 By default, this toggle is disabled.

 - [CANCEL]
-  Click this button to cancel the rerun of all mappings, close the *Rerun single mapping* window and return to the *Mapping from source set to destination set* view.
+  Click this button to cancel the rerun of all mappings.
+The *Rerun single mapping* window is closed.

 - [SAVE]
-  Click this button to rerun all attribute mappings within the attribute set, close the *Rerun single mapping* window and return to the *Mapping from source set to destination set* view.
+  Click this button to rerun all attribute mappings within the attribute set.
+The *Rerun single mapping* window is closed.